What is Rapid Rescoring and Should You Use It?

 - You've recently made efforts to improve your credit, but these efforts may not be reflected in your report yet.
 This includes paying off debts, resolving credit reporting errors, and more.

-The cost for rapid rescoring varies, but the range seems to be $25-40 per report.
-If you need to rescore multiple reports, you'll need to pay for each.
+The cost for rapid rescoring varies, but the range seems to be $30 to $50 per account, per credit bureau.
+So if you need multiple accounts updated across multiple reports, the costs can rise into the hundreds.

 It's not cheap, but if you've made recent positive changes to your credit, it's potentially a drop in the bucket compared to what you may be able to save in future fees.